Daniel Joseph Schafer: Early life

 and The Wild West Show.
 He graduated from Beal City High School in 1970, and relocated to Detroit to perform with the music group, the Grand Band, which was previously known as the 'Popcorn Blizzard'.
 Schafer replaced Marvin Lee Aday (professionally known as 'Meat Loaf') as lead vocalist in this band.
 Continuing in Detroit, Schafer's guitar skills caught the eye of local recording talents, including Moonstone and Skip Van Winkle, who'd scored records on the Billboard charts.

 Detroit – Success in the 1970s

-In 1974, Schafer was signed to a two-year contract with RCA Records and worked with producer Jack Richardson (The Guess Who, Alice Cooper, and Poco).
+Schafer's Detroit-based manager, Gary Lazar, secured two record deals for him.
+In 1974,Schafer was signed to a two-year contract with RCA Records and worked with producer Jack Richardson (The Guess Who, Alice Cooper, and Poco).
 In 1976, Schafer recorded his own work, " A Day Without You Dear," which was released but failed to chart, despite substantial international airplay.